emiliodeg/emiliodeg/README.md

 # Hi there 👋 I'm Emilio Degiovanni

+Fulltime Senior Frontend Developer.
+I'm specialized on Angular and Material/Kendo.
+Javascript, Typescript, RxJs, Redux (Ngrx/Ngxs), Jasmine/Jest, CSS/SCSS/SASS and HTML.

+I love clean code, SOLID, DRY and KISS principles.
+In my opinion, they are the foundations of reusable, scalable and well done applications.

+Currentl, I'm working for Double Nines' angular projects.
+I worked for Aquiva Labs, Cognizant Softvision and Globant.
+I've been developing SPA applications all these time, and doing bug fixing, unit test, mentoring and coaching of junior people, and helping with technical interviews for new candidates.

+Previously of that companies, I used to be a freelancer developer for almost 17 years.
+I developed a many projects for many clients.
+I based all my work as Fullstack PHP developer.
+Furthermore, I used to develop with Zend framework and Phalcon.

+Also, I'd spend time helping with Phalcon project mainly with Spanish documentation, writing unit tests and developing some new features or fixing bugs.
-I am 19+ years of experience working in a row.
+I am 20+ years of experience working in a row.
 I've been coding, learning and developing many systems, applications and websites for different sort of companies, clients and necessities.
 Currently, I'm working as a Sr Frontend developer in Aquiva Labs a partner of Salesforce.

-> 🌱 I’m currently learning node.js and Salesforcec CRM
+> 🌱 I’m currently learning node.js and React

-I have a personal web page at [developtus.com](https://developtus.com) with a lot of information about me, but is only in spanish for now.
+I have a personal web page at [developtus.com](https://developtus.com) with a lot of information about me, but is only in spanish up to now.

 ## Small projects